NCBI-Hackathons/SPeW/README.md

-# Automatic_Packaging_Bioinformatics
-Automatic Packaging and Distribution of Bioinformatics Pipelines
+# Automatic Packaging and Distribution of Bioinformatics Pipelines